reedwoodruff/molecule_schema/devlog.md

   I could foresee environments which want to be read-only and would not make use of the signal architecture.
 This doesn't seem too pressing, though -- you'd have all of the same functionality with the signal structure, it would just be a question of performance impact.
 If this becomes an issue then it ought to be relatively simple to make another, non-reactive representation of the data structures to be used in such contexts.

 Current complexity: How to represent and handle operative nodes and edges in templates.

+## Jan 24, 2024
+Trying to reason through the instantiation process of a given template as it relates to the operatives contained in its infrastructure.
+Currently, I'm thinking there can be two kinds of operatives in a given template's infrastructure.
+1. A trait operative, which can be filled by any structure which implements the required trait.
+2. A template operative, which defines a more constrained set of requirements.

+Worth noting here that part of the goal is to be able to fill either of these operative types with user's choice of:
+1. a pre-existing construct, or,
+2. a new construct(s) which is co-created upon instantiation

+So a trait operative should be conceptually simpler to determine compatibility.
+Either your existing construct has the trait or it doesn't.
+If you're creating a new construct, then it just must implement the trait.
+A template operative will be a bit more involved.
+The template operative could be a recursively nested tree of template operatives.
+For existing constructs attempting to fulfill the template operative, they would need to be structurally matched against all of the locked elements within the template operative's tree to determine compatibility.
+For new constructs, you need to find all of the operative fields within the template operative's tree and prompt the user to fill them out.

+There is some complexity here in that this instantiation process might need to know about the graph environment in order to operate as described.
+In order to co-create a new construct upon instantiation, the TemplateBuilder would need some kind of hook into the graph environment to create the dependencies before fully instantiating the template in question.
+For the case of a pre-existing construct, it could just take the ID of the construct (though for diffing/checking compatibility, you'd need to reach out and check against the construct, which would also require access to the graph environment -- or the instantiator would have to pass in a full copy of the thing manually).
+How to accomplish this in a modular way?

+### Other thoughts
+Thinking through the instantiation story -- it seems likely that one would want to be able to instantiate not only pure templates, but also standalone operative templates.
+I've been thinking of operative templates as solely being used as part of the internal structure of higher-level templates, but this is an expansion of that idea.
+This gives a mechanism for specializing a particular template without wrapping it in a new template.
+For example, take a "computer" template.
+It may have exposed slots for "operating system", "i/o capabilities", "screen size", etc.
+Instead of making a new template which wraps "computer" in order to make a reusable "Mac", "Windows", or "Linux" construct, you could instead make an operative instance of "Computer" in which the "operating system" slot is locked to the relevant choice.
+The operative instance would live in the operative library.
+It could then be referenced and instantiated.
+It also seems useful to be able to implement traits on particular operatives.
+For example, while a generic "Computer" template could not implement "Get_Mac_OS_Version" (or something specific like that), the operative "Mac" construct could implement that trait and then be available to slot into slots which require "Get_Mac_OS_Version".
+This concept extends to instances as well, and represents a shift from thinking of operatives and instances as *only* serving the template objects to instead being important for the graph environment as well.
+This is also a step toward thinking about how real-world/shared-experience things (places, items, people, definitions of concepts, etc.) might be handled.
+I've thought that users could add entries into the instance library for things that they want to share access to, though the exact mechanics of this remain elusive.
+This would allow users to reference that particular instance without being able to directly modify it (modify in this case referring to its internal structure).

+### Other other thoughts
+Thinking through how to handle open-ended numbers of operatives.
+For example, a Sentence template may have a slot for a punctuation mark, and then a slot-like construct for an unlimited amount of words.
+Could take a similar approach to Rust's macro_rules and allow slots to be marked with (*, +, ?) which indicate (0 or more, 1 or more, 0 or 1).
+I can't remember if "?" is the correct symbol.

+## Jan 26, 2024
+Stepping back a bit to get a bigger picture.
+I had an insightful conversation with GPT-4 about conceptualizing the schema system, and I want to try to solidify my thoughts.
+I had been having difficulty separating the concerns of the schema system from the concerns of creating a graph-based superset of written language, but I think things are becoming a bit clearer.
+The schema system's overall goal might be conceptualized as a mechanism for systematically creating what might helpfully be thought of as graph-based Domain Specific Languages (DSLs).
+Each individual schema created using the schema building system is its own DSL, which users might use in a graph environment to build a particular "graph" or "document" in the language.
+So a kind of "assertion-grammar" schema might be created which is intended to capture the meaning assertions which underpin the meaning inherent in our written/oral linear language.
+Using this particular schema, a user could create a document which has a specific meaning corresponding to some linear set of words.
+However, the power of the schema-building system is that there might be many other useful DSLs to be created.
+For example, you could imagine a person-based schema, where people can keep track of facts about themselves and others.
+It might have things like "name", "email"...
+Idk, all sorts of things.
+The power is when you can start combining the schemas.
+Ideally, since they're built on the same underlying schema-building primitives, you could reference and make assertions about these People schema-objects using the "assertion-grammar" schema-objects.
+What I'm trying to describe is the idea that the schemas and structures within could be incredibly diverse for different domains and use-cases.
+But this wouldn't stop them from being interoperable (at least that's what I'm hoping -- the specifics aren't nailed down yet).
+So instead of continually pointing to our current system of written language as kind of the de-facto way to think about conveying meaning, it instead just becomes a subset of the infinite ways in which the medium might represent meaning.

+And really the idea here is that it shouldn't (or at least needn't) revolve around language at all.
+It could be easy to overfit to our current language system to the detriment of overall flexibility and future expression.
+I think that it's probably good to keep this goal of interoperability in mind, but the first step will require just getting a single schema to be able to operate with itself XD.